 Although there are remaining unmet housing needs due to the limitation of funds available, Harris County recognizes that as part of a comprehensive long-term recovery program, the repair and enhancements of local infrastructure and mitigation efforts are crucial components.
 Infrastructure activities are vital not only for the long-term recovery and restoration of housing but for the long-term recovery, protection, and viability of communities.
 Especially drainage improvements projects in channels and bayous as well as local neighborhood drainage systems are needed to reduce the flood risk of these areas.
-Twenty-four percent of the funds will address unmet needs related to infrastructure and economic development.
+Twenty-four and seventy-five hundredths percent (24.75%) of the funds will address unmet needs related to infrastructure and economic development.

-Harris County has allocated seven and a half percent for planning activities.
+Harris County has allocated three and eighty-one hundredths percent (3.81%) for planning activities.
 The county will seek to develop studies on the need for affordable housing post-Harvey including market analysis, countywide sewer and drainage improvement, and mitigation study, among others.

 A summary of Harris County's unmet need is identified in the table below.
 As required, a needs assessment was completed to identify long-term needs and priorities for CDBG-DR funding allocated as a result of Hurricane Harvey.
 The assessment takes into account a comprehensive set of data sources that cover multiple geographies and sectors.
-The needs assessment includes specific details about unmet needs within the eligible and most impacted and distressed Page 182 of 473 communities, and includes details for housing, infrastructure, and economic revitalization.
+The needs assessment includes specific details about unmet needs within the eligible and most impacted and distressed communities, and includes details for housing, infrastructure, and economic revitalization.
 The needs assessment is expected to be amended as additional information is available or updated.